Promise tracker: What the parties are pitching on the campaign trail | News

 Aug.
 16: Balance the budget by 2031.

 Recover one million jobs lost during the pandemic.
-Pay up to 50 percent of the salary of new hires for six months after the Canada Emergency Wage Subsidy ends.
-Provide a five percent investment tax credit for any capital investment made in 2022 and 2023.
-Provide a

-25 percent tax credit on amounts of up to $100,000 that Canadians personally invest in a small business over the next two years.
-Provide loans of up to $200,000 for small and medium businesses in the hospitality, retail and tourism sectors, with up to 25 percent
+Pay up to 50 per cent of the salary of new hires for six months after the Canada Emergency Wage Subsidy ends.
+Provide a five per cent investment tax credit for any capital investment made in 2022 and 2023.
+Provide a 25 per cent tax credit on amounts of up to $100,000 that Canadians personally invest in a small business over the next two years.
+Provide loans of up to $200,000 for small and medium businesses in the hospitality, retail and tourism sectors, with up to 25 per cent forgiven.

 Accelerate domestic development and production of vaccines.
 Prioritize the signing of contracts for booster shots.
 Deploy rapid testing at all border entry points and airports to screen new arrivals.

-Scrap all Liberal government childcare funding deals with the provinces and territories and provide a refundable tax credit covering up to 75 percent of the cost of child care for
+Scrap all Liberal government childcare funding deals with the provinces and territories and provide a refundable tax credit covering up to 75 per cent of the cost of child care for lower-income families.

 Introduce the Canada Seniors Care benefit, paying $200 per month per household to any Canadian who is living with and taking care of a parent over the age of 70.